cgetzen/cgetzen.github.io/kubernetes/cluster-load-balancing.md

 This is a really great feature to have, because it allows you to assign services across multiple clusters to the same LB -- adding redundancy at the cluster level and allowing you to add or remove clusters easily.

-While we can replicate this on AWS, the mechanics aren't as seamlessly and automated.
+While we can replicate this on AWS, the mechanics aren't as seamless and automated.
 Here's how.

 General Process: